EnviroDIY/ModularSensors/README.md

 ### <a name="Modem"></a>Functions for a LoggerModem:

 A loggerModem serves two functions:  First, it communicates with the internet via WiFi or cellular service and sends data to remote services.
 Second, it acts as a sensor which can return the strength of the WiFi or cellular connection.
-A loggerModem object is a combination of a [TinyGsm](https://github.com/EnviroDIY/TinyGSM) (modem instance), a TinyGsmClient, and a ModemOnOff to control modem power.
-Quite a number of modem chip types are supported.
+A loggerModem object is a combination of a [TinyGsm](https://github.com/EnviroDIY/TinyGSM) (modem instance), a TCP Client (generally through TinyGSM), and a ModemOnOff to control modem power.
+The TinyGSM library supports quite a number of different modem chips.
+See [TinyGSM's documentation](https://github.com/vshymanskyy/TinyGSM/blob/master/README.md) for a more details about of all of the chip variants and modules that are supported.

-Before creating a loggerModem instance, _you must define your modem at top of your sketch_, before any include statements.  ie:
+The first step in creating a loggerModem instance is defining your modem chip type.  _This define statement must be above the include statement for the TinyGSM modem library._
-- ```#define TINY_GSM_MODEM_SIM900``` - for a SIMCom SIM900 Quad-band GSM/GPRS module, or variant thereof (including older [Sodaq GPRSBees](https://shop.sodaq.com/en/gprsbee.html))
+- ```#define TINY_GSM_MODEM_SIM900``` - for a SIMCom SIM900 Quad-band GSM/GPRS module, or variant thereof (including older rev4 [Sodaq GPRSBees](https://shop.sodaq.com/en/gprsbee.html))
-- ```#define TINY_GSM_MODEM_SIM800``` - for a SIMCom SIM800 Quad-band GSM/GPRS module or variant thereof (including current [Sodaq GPRSBees](https://shop.sodaq.com/en/gprsbee.html))
+- ```#define TINY_GSM_MODEM_SIM800``` - for a SIMCom SIM800 Quad-band GSM/GPRS module or variant thereof (including current rev6 [Sodaq GPRSBees](https://shop.sodaq.com/en/gprsbee.html))
 - ```#define TINY_GSM_MODEM_SIM808``` - for a SIMCom SIM808 Quad-band GSM/GPRS/GPS module
 - ```#define TINY_GSM_MODEM_SIM868``` - for a SIMCom SIM868 Quad-Band GSM/GPRS/GNSS module
-- ```#define TINY_GSM_MODEM_UBLOX``` - for most u-blox cellular modems (LEON-G100, LISA-U2xx, SARA-G3xx, SARA-U2xx, TOBY-L2xx, LARA-R2xx, MPCI-L2xx, or a Digi 3G XBee running in bypass mode)
+- ```#define TINY_GSM_MODEM_UBLOX``` - for most u-blox cellular modems (LEON-G100, LISA-U2xx, SARA-G3xx, SARA-U2xx, TOBY-L2xx, LARA-R2xx, MPCI-L2xx, or a Digi 3G or LTE-M XBee running in bypass mode)
 - ```#define TINY_GSM_MODEM_M95``` - for an Quectel M95 Quad-band GSM/GPRS module
 - ```#define TINY_GSM_MODEM_BG96``` - for an Quectel BG96 LTE Cat M1/Cat NB1/EGPRS module
 - ```#define TINY_GSM_MODEM_A6``` - for an AI-Thinker A6 GSM/GPRS module